sandipsahoo2k2/my/articles/engineering/ds/matrix_traversal.md

+## Rotate an Array
+Let's learn to rotate array first before we dive into the Matrix traversal as they follow same pattern rotate/spiral.

+**Take this example :**
+_Given an array  of  integers and a number, , perform  left rotations on the array.
+Return the updated array to be printed as a single line of space-separated integers._ ( [hacker rank](https://www.hackerrank.com/challenges/ctci-array-left-rotation/problem) )

+Try to solve it and you will find a pattern, the use of modulo ( % ) .
+The solution is to simply do the modulo to find the exact new position for an element in the cell and copy it to a list.

+* int newIndex = index % total_rotation ;
+* and Direction when right = use for loop starting from right to left / copy the part of the array from newIndex to end and put it before
+* and Direction when left = use for loop starting from left to right / copy the part of the array till newIndex from start and put it before

+Similar question with direction to _right_ : https://leetcode.com/problems/rotate-array

 ## Matrix traversal
 What I mean by matrix here is generally a two dimentional matrix.
 There are usually two direction that we can follow to traverse all the cells in a mtrix.